Lapin0t/phd-manuscript/main/03_substitution.typ

     ctx.popc th {Gamma th alpha th beta} cl Gamma ctx.varc alpha -> (Gamma ctx.conc beta) ctx.varc alpha) $

-The main category of interest for syntactical objects is given by _scoped-and-typed families_ $ctx.ctxc th T -> T -> base.Set$.
+The main category of interest for syntactic objects is given by _scoped-and-typed families_ $ctx.ctxc th T -> T -> base.Set$.
 Arrows are lifted pointwise from
 $base.Set$ and written $ctx.arr$.
-Variables are already such a family, but this will also be the target for terms and more generally "things by which variables can be substituted".
+Variables #tom[ici on ne fait pas le lien avec $ctx.varc$, notationnellement] are already such a family, but so too are terms, and more generally "things by which variables can be substituted".

 Next, renamings are defined as type-preserving mappings from variables in